-For the yea For the years ended
+For the years ended

-Decemb oer 31,
+Decembe ber 31,

-2023 2022
+2024 2023

-Total cash outflow for leases \$ 20,093 19,933
+Total cash outflow for leases \$ 20,308 20,093

 (i) Real estate leases

 The Group leases building for its office space, the lease of office space typically run for a period from 2 to 5 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.